-I woke up around 4:30am today to the sight of an owl swooping into the branches above me and taking away a rat, which protested loudly as it departed from the branches and from this life.
+I woke up around 4:30am today to the sight of an owl swooping into the branches above me and taking away a rat, which protested loudly as it departed.

-It was a shocking development, especially after my recent reappraisal of the rats in my backyard.
-But it was also fascinating.
 The owl, huge and gray, vanished as quickly as it arrived.
-It cleared the lemon tree and the oleander hedges, and flew into the darkness with the squeaking rodent.
+It cleared the lemon tree and the oleander, and flew into the darkness with its prey.

 I have spent the last 10 weeks sleeping outdoors with my dog Boomer.